giordanocardillo/node-admin-lte-boilerplate/README.md

 ```

 ## `public` folder
-The `public` folder holds all the static files from which your application gets stated on a webserver.
+The `public` folder holds all the static files from which your application gets started on a webserver.
 Inside the
-folder you can find:
+folder you can find the following.

 ### `index.html` file
-Is the **homepage** of the application. all the application contents are rendered inside the
+Is the **homepage** of the application. all the application contents are rendered inside the following html element.
 ```html
 <div class="wrapper"></div>
 ```
-you find here.

 ### `favicon.ico` and `images/icon.png` files
-Holds the application favicons, whilst the `favicon.ico` is just imported inside the `index.html` at compile time, the
+Are the application favicons, whilst the `favicon.ico` is just imported inside the `index.html` at compile time thanks to [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin), the
 `images/icon.png` is used to generate al icon sizes for all the resolutions thanks to
 [favicons-webpack-plugin](https://github.com/jantimon/favicons-webpack-plugin).